tvghung/monopoly/project-document/ui-ux-overhaul/04_PHASE_4_GAMEPLAY_ACTIONS.md

 not bundle a protocol change, renderer rewrite, and gameplay rule change into one visual commit.

-## 13. Definition of Done
+## 13. Definition of Done (historical checklist reconciled to current V7)

-Phase 4 is complete only when all of the following are true:
+The original checklist remains useful as acceptance evidence.
+Feature closure is now recorded by the current status at the top and the closeout section at the end;
+manual/environment gates remain independently reported and do not reopen the implemented feature scope.

 - Dice presentation always matches the committed server result.
 - Normal movement uses the frozen Phase 3 hop and landing primitives.